 Our American Culture Program takes Randolph students out of the classroom and on the road for eye-opening explorations of historically and culturally significant locations like post-Katrina New Orleans or the Biltmore House, America’s largest mansion.

 Over two-thirds of our alumni attend graduate school within five years of graduation and get into medical school at a rate 29 percent higher than the national average.
 That’s because of innovative programs like the Summer Research Program, where undergrads work side-by-side with a faculty member doing independent research.

 Randolph celebrates student achievement in all disciplines with the Symposium for Artists & Scholars – a two-day academic conference featuring oral presentations of student research, readings of creative work, musical performances, and exhibitions of student artwork.

 Or the Davenport Leadership Program, a four-year, multi-phase training in ethical leadership and effective community outreach.
 But Randolph wouldn’t be Randolph without our time-honored traditions.

 The Greek Play has been around for almost a century, and was revived in 2000 (in English, this time) for the latest generation of Randolph students.
-Every other fall, the entire campus and Lynchburg community converge on the Dell—a gorgeous outdoor theater made especially for the plays—to watch the latest production, complete with period costumes and classical chorus.
+Every other fall, the entire campus and Lynchburg community converge on The Dell—a gorgeous outdoor Greek theater made especially for the plays—to watch the latest production, complete with authentic Greek theatre practices and a classical chorus.